pawlovskiii/brownie_fund_me/README.md

 Replacing imports with the actual code is known as **flattening**.
 This is an important concept for verifying our smart contracts on platforms like **etherscan**.
 However **brownie** has a nice way to get around this.

+### Mocks

+Deploying **mocks** is a common design pattern used across all software engineering industries and what it applies to do is deploying a fake version of something and interacting with it as if it's real.

 ## Setup

 There are three different ways of working with this project and each way requires a different approach with certain things like changing public/private keys.